-There is no hard and fast rule when to expect your water heater to go out because there are too many variables to consider.
+There is no hard and fast rule on when to expect your water heater to go out because there are too many variables to consider.
 Most of the time you can expect your water heater to go out well before its warranty expiration date, however, it all depends on how much you use your water heater.

 For every gallon of water that is drawn from a storage tank, it loses a gallon’s worth of heat.
 If you use your water heater less frequently, then your tank can hold more energy before having to release it into your water again.
 On the flip side, if you’re using hot water throughout the day and night then you might see an early demise for your older model that isn’t as efficient with energy.